 The Fundamentals of Buying a Car

 Your two main options when buying a new car are leasing or buying.
-Both usually require a loan, which you agree to pay back in monthly installments.
-However, some buyers do choose to pay the entire cost of the car upfront, including all taxes and fees.
+Both usually require a car loan, which you agree to pay back in monthly installments, however, some buyers do choose to pay the entire cost of the car up front, essentially paying cash for the vehicle, including all taxes and fees.

 Leasing is a rental agreement between you and the finance company loaning you the money to lease the vehicle.
 You, the lessee, only pays for the portion of the vehicle used over the term of the lease.
 At the end of that term, the vehicle is usually returned to the dealership.